ChilliCream/hotchocolate-docs/docs/stitching.md

 > Documentation on how to add custom context data from a http request can be found [here](custom-context.md)

-OK, lets sum this up, with the `delegate` directive we are able to create powerfull stitching resolvers without writing one line of c# code.
-Furtermore, we are able to create new types that make the API richer without those type having any representation in any of the remote schemas.
+OK, let\`s sum this up, with the `delegate` directive we are able to create powerful stitching resolvers without writing one line of c# code.
+Furthermore, we are able to create new types that make the API richer without those type having any representation in any of the remote schemas.

 In order to get our extensions integrated we need to add the extensions to our stitching builder.
 Like with the schema we have multiple extension methods to load the GraphQL SDL from a file or a string and so on.

-In our case lets say we are loading it from a file called `Extensions.graphql`.
+In our case let\`s say we are loading it from a file called `Extensions.graphql`.

 ```csharp
 services.AddStitchedSchema(builder => builder